Skip To Main Content

 UNDERSTANDING COVENANTS

-A covenant Christian school may have a slightly different meaning than that described in the Old Testament, but a covenant is still meant to be a covenant – a binding pledge – even in the 21st Century.
-As such, a covenant Christian school seeks to bind parents, students, and the institution together through a common pledge to educate all students within the school and at home through the lens of a biblical worldview.
-Most covenant Christian schools therefore require at least one parent to be a professing Christian – one who understands Jesus Christ is the way, the truth, and the life (John 14:6).
+Let's first unpack for you what is meant by “covenantal.”
+In biblical terms, a covenant was a binding agreement that defined a commitment or an obligation between two parties.
+As such, a covenantal Christian school seeks to bind parents, students, and the institution together through a common pledge to educate all students within the school and at home through the lens of a biblical worldview.
+Traditionally, most covenant Christian schools therefore require at least one parent to be a professing Christian – one who understands Jesus Christ is the way, the truth, and the life (John 14:6).

-“As a covenantal Christian school, MPCS trusts each of its participating families share a commitment to the Christian faith and involvement in the ministry of a local church of any denomination.
+As an example of a covenantal Christian school, MPCS trusts each of its participating families share a commitment to the Christian faith and involvement in the ministry of a local church of any denomination.
 Parental statements of faith are an important part of the partnership between MPCS and our families.
-More than 120 churches are represented by the MPCS student-body.
-Our school community is unapologetic about our commitment to a Christ-centered education and seeks to integrate that faith in all aspects of school life.”
+More than 120 churches and 19 denominations are represented by the MPCS student-body.
+Our school community is unapologetic about our commitment to a Christ-centered education and seeks to integrate that faith in all aspects of school life.

-“As a covenant school and a Christian ministry, the applicant and his/her family must confess Jesus Christ as Lord and Savior, express a belief in biblical teachings, and exhibit a willingness to follow them by actively engaging in Kingdom work.
+As a covenant school and a Christian ministry, an MPCS applicant (depending on age) and his/her family must confess Jesus Christ as Lord and Savior, express a belief in biblical teachings, and exhibit a willingness to follow them by actively engaging in Kingdom work.
 Parents and applicants must read and agree to support Mount Paran Christian School’s Statement of Faith and commit to uphold Christian principles in their daily lives.
-MPCS expects families to actively participate in a local church body.”
+MPCS expects families to actively participate in a local church body.

 ChapelSeated